robocomp/robocomp/tools/gzserver/README.md

 gazeboserver
 ```

 If it outputs "Gazebo Server Initialised" on the console, then the tool is installed successfully.
 One can checkout the video for installation [here](https://youtu.be/sWx-RrONdQM).
 To use `gazeboserver` you need to just first gazebo and then start `gazeboserver`.
 Then change the endpoints of the interfaces in your component with the corresponding interfaces' endpoints in `gazeboserver`.
 Then you are good to go.
+It is even possible to use `gazeboserver` separately without even integrating it with the main code base which has been decribed [here](https://github.com/ksakash/gazebo-robocomp/blob/master/README.md).